-Conservation status and biodiversity trends in Mediterranean wetlands
+Conservation status of biodiversity in the Mediterranean Basin

 One fourth of Mediterranean biodiversity is closely linked to wetlands.
 It is therefore vital to halt the negative trends observed for wetland habitats and species.
 Our project focuses on the following three areas to achieve this goal: